blaasto

 See: Growing Tips: Air Layering

 Some people are allergic to the sap or latex within the fig plant and which, typically, oozes out of the branches, leaf stems, leaves, and even the fruit stem (if picked when not fully ripe) when they are cut or torn.
-For some this might mean a mild itchy sensation and a very slight rash, while other people might experieince extreme irritation, severe rash, and blisters simlar to a burn.
+For some this might mean a mild itchy sensation and a very slight rash, while other people might experience extreme irritation, severe rash, and blisters similar to a burn.

 Ants can damage fruit extensively.